 Add to this the many other significant dangers for do-it-yourself window washers: electrical shock from a window near a power line, insect bites, especially from hidden nests, and damage to windows, siding or awnings from ladders.

-For sparkling windows, cleaning must be done right and safely, preferably by professionals.
+For sparkling windows, we repeat, never use a hose or pressure washer to clean your windows.
+Cleaning must be done right and safely, preferably by professionals.